tymyrddin/purple/source/docs/distribution-networks/observable-semantics/access-and-authorisation/access-control-and-key-management.md

 ## Contractor and third-party access management

-Stedin works with contractors (maintenance teams, inspectors, testing companies) who require temporary access to substations and systems.
+The operator works with contractors (maintenance teams, inspectors, testing companies) who require temporary access to substations and systems.
 Contractor access is managed differently from employee access: it is typically more restricted, time-limited, and supervised.